httpwg/http-extensions/draft-thomson-http-encryption.md

 AEAD_AES_128_GCM expands ciphertext to be 16 octets longer than its input plaintext.
 Therefore, the length of each enciphered record other than the last is equal to the value of the "rs" parameter plus 16 octets.
-A receiver MUST fail to decrypt if the remainder is 16 octets or less in size (though AEAD_AES_128_GCM permits input plaintext to be zero length, records always contain at least one padding octet).
+A receiver MUST fail to decrypt if the final record ciphertext is 16 octets or less in size.
+Valid records always contain at least one byte of padding and a 16 octet authentication tag.

 Each record contains between 1 and 256 octets of padding, inserted into a record before the enciphered content.
 Padding consists of a length byte, followed that